 Melis Living – What Home Means to Me

-Where did you move?
+I’d love to hear all about it!
+Where did you move to?
 And how did it change your life?